 All staff must have their Staff Photo Identification on their person at all times when on the site of a Mossbourne academy.
 When they are working in a Mossbourne academy, other than the one they usually work in, this photo identification must be worn using the green coloured lanyard with 'staff' written on it.
 It is for individual Principal's to decide if their staff must always wear the staff lanyard.
 Visitors to a Mossbourne academy who are DBS 'cleared' must wear the orange 'visitor' lanyard at all times when on site, indicating that they are not an employee of the Mossbourne Federation but that they may walk freely around the site without supervision.

-Visitors to a Mossbourne academy who do not have DBS 'clearance' must wear the red 'visitor' lanyard at all times when on site, indicating that they not an employee of the Mossbourne

-Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

-Federation and must be supervised at all times by a staff member.
-If a visitor wearing the red lanyard does not appear to be supervised then staff must approach the visitor and enquire who they are with etc.

-The coloured lanyard system is a visual guide to aide in the identification of potential intruders but is not to be fully relied upon.
+Visitors to a Mossbourne academy who do not have DBS 'clearance' must wear the red 'visitor' lanyard at all times on site, indicating that they are not an employee of the Mossbourne Federation and must be supervised at all times by a staff member.
+If a visitor wearing the red lanyard does not appear to be supervised, then staff must approach the visitor & enquire who they are with etc. The coloured lanyard system is a visual guide to aide in the identification of potential intruders but is not to be fully relied upon.
 Staff should always remain vigilant and challenge any adult they do not recognise, especially if their behaviours cause concern, regardless of the colour of their lanyard.